Why Is Childcare So Expensive? 7 Factors at Play

 7. Marketing costs

-As the icing on the cake, all of the above expenses won’t mean anything if providers can’t advertise in a way modern families take notice of.
-This means having an accessible Internet presence (a website at minimum) and a phone number someone is around to answer, according to Charlupski.
+As the icing on the cake, all the above expenses won’t mean anything if providers can’t draw in enough customers.
+This often requires them to advertise in a way modern families will notice—not just word of mouth or an ad in a local newspaper.
+To do this requires having an accessible internet presence (a website at minimum) and a phone number someone is around to answer, according to Charlupski.

 “While there is money to be made in childcare, the income can fluctuate with attendance and family situations,” Sanders says.
 “Circumstances can cause a loss of income—families moving or withdrawing, location obstacles and of course children aging out of certain programs.”

 Because so much hinges on the continued enrollment of a child, providers need to remain active in getting word of their business out there to be able to fill seats when children leave.